 The current limit circuit employs a unique "valley" current sensing algorithm.
 If the magnitude of the current sense signal at PHASE is above the current limit threshold, the PWM is not allowed to initiate a new cycle.
-Thus, the current to the load exceeds the average output inductor current, the output voltage falls and eventually crosses the under-voltage protection threshold, inducing IC shutdown.
+Thus, the current to the load exceeds average output inductor current, the output voltage falls and eventually crosses the under voltage protection threshold, inducing IC shutdown.

-Over-Voltage Protection (OVP)
+Over Voltage Protection (OVP) & Under Voltage Protection (UVP)

-The output voltage can be continuously monitored for overvoltage protection.
-When the output voltage exceeds its set voltage threshold (If $V{REFIN} \le 1.33V$ , OV = 2V, or $V{REFIN}$ > 1.33V, OV = 1.5 x VREFIN), UGATE goes low and LGATE is forced high.
-The controller is latched until VCC is resupplied and exceeds the POR rising threshold voltage.
+The output voltage is continuously monitored for over voltage and under voltage protection.
+When the output voltage exceeds its set voltage threshold (If VREFIN ≤ 1.33V, OV = 2V, or $V{REFIN} > 1.33V$ , $OV = 1.5 \times V{REFIN}$ ), UGATE goes low and LGATE is forced high; when it is less than 40% of its set voltage, under voltage protection is triggered and then both UGATE and LGATE gate drivers are forced low.
+The controller is latched until PVCC is re-supplied and exceeds the POR rising threshold voltage or EN is reset.